-4 For comparison purposes with this study's childhood asthma illness results, the set of childhood asthma related diseases reported separately by the United States was summed.
+4 For comparison purposes with this study's childhood asthma illness results, the set of childhood asthma related diseases reported separately by the U.S. was summed.

 Figure 32.
-Summary Comparison of cost-effectiveness metrics for this study (combining MARPO VI and Med ECA measures) with U.S. SOx and PM data from the Proposal to Designate an Emission Control Area for North America.
+Summary Comparison of cost-effectiveness metrics for this study (combining MARPOL VI and the proposed Med ECA measures) with U.S. SO_x and PM data from the Proposal to Designate an Emission Control Area for North America